Built-in Prompts

 similar_query_search

-When to use: an engineer flags one slow query — you want to know if it's a one-off or part of a pattern worth fixing once.
+When to use: an engineer flags one slow query and you want to know how widespread its shape is.

 Sample invocation